 Using a simulator or emulator to perform mobile apps testing is a good option to test real-life scenarios with minimal investments.
 The results of the test cases may be satisfactory, but the real-time performances may not be accepted by users.

 Test cases would not be able to accurately determine if a particular mobile application would function correctly when the user is roaming or has limited connectivity or other network-dependent issues.

 Reputed test automation tools make up the technological framework supporting this modern approach to mobile testing.

 This test automation framework does not have a language of its own, rather relies on popular platforms like C# or VB.Net.
-Ranroex supports testing across mobile apps, desktop as well as web based software.
+Ranorex supports testing across mobile apps, desktops as well as a web-based software.

-Provides wide variety of tools for reporting bugs as well as build distribution.
-This is a comprehensive suite supporting both iOS & Android with free / premium plans to suite the organization requirements.
+Provides a wide variety of tools for reporting bugs as well as build distribution.
+This is a comprehensive suite supporting both iOS & Android with free / premium plans to suit the organization’s requirements.
 Ubertesters allows the assurance team to disable or enable specific builds for testing purposes.

 In a Nutshell

-With Agile & Devops project development approach gaining importance, testing methodologies adapt to offer Agile testing.
+With the Agile & DevOps project development approach gaining importance, testing methodologies adapt to offer Agile testing.
 It is projected that by the end of 2017 businesses & enterprises in increasing numbers will keep a track of KPIs right from the time software is conceptualized for assured agility.

 Automated testing tools like Selenium, TestingWhiz, Ranorex, and more will continue to drive automation testing services, and eventually, play a key role in the Agile & DevOps landscape.